JoyPeter-Atule/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script to print a number in two decimal places
+Script to convert base 10 to hexadecimal